vartul-shrivastava/GEV-SA-TM-Case-Study-Data-Repository/README.md

 **Note**: The IPython Notebook takes approximately 1 minute and 12 seconds to execute on an AMD Radeon 4600H powered laptop running Python 3.12.1 environment.
 Please be mindful that some packages may have been deprecated, so kindly adjust accordingly.

-## License
-This project is licensed under the MIT License.
-For details, please refer to the [LICENSE](LICENSE) file.

 ## Contributors
 - Shekhar Shukla [@shekharshukla](https://www.linkedin.com/in/shekhar-shukla-07161740/)
 - Vartul Shrivastava [@vartulshrivastava](https://www.linkedin.com/in/vartul-shrivastava/)